George Town mempunyai komuniti pickleball yang berkembang pesat, dengan gelanggang di kawasan Batu Ferringhi dan pusat bandar.

 Full

-"Pickleball inside a beautifully restored heritage building in the UNESCO zone — unique experience, solid courts"
+"Pickleball in the grounds of a restored heritage building in the UNESCO zone — a genuinely unique setting"

 The Penang pickleball community reflects the island’s layered character — Chinese-Malaysian regulars who have been playing since the early days, expats who drifted in from KL, and a scattering of tourists who found their way through Facebook groups.
 The culture is warm and slightly boisterous, with a lot of trash talk delivered entirely affectionately.
 Post-game meals are non-negotiable: someone will take you to a hawker center and order more food than you thought possible.